 I understand that it’s extremely difficult and hurts a tremendous amount.

 I don’t blame you for panicking, begging, pleading, and trying to talk your spouse into staying.

 Just make a commitment to yourself that you will do better going forward.

 In my article, “Should you use the no contact rule if you have children together?”
 I discuss how you can use a modified form of no contact.

 If you two have children together, the No Contact Rule can be a bit more challenging.

-It is better called, “The Smart Contact Rule,” in this situation.
+It is better called, “The Strategic Contact Rule,” in this situation.